 - Procore

-The construction budgeting software also offers pre-built project budget templates to help you create professional quotes.
+The construction budgeting software also offers pre-built construction project budget templates to help you create professional quotes.
 The platform integrates contract management, payment applications, and change orders into a single workflow.
-Other prominent features are item list, resource costs, detailed overhead, markups, and project reports.
+Other prominent features in construction estimating software are item lists, resource costs, detailed overhead, markups, and project reports.

-These are some of the popular construction software available today.
+These are some of the popular construction budgeting software available today.

 - Procore